 Health Insurer ID

 A three letter identifier unique to each fund.
-For ID confirmation, health funds should contact the Department of Human Services (Medicare).
+For ID confirmation, health funds should contact Services Australia (Medicare).

 Membership Number

 The membership number which identifies the policy.

 Your premiums eligible for Australian Government rebate

 The PHIIB’s share of premiums eligible for Australian Government rebate paid, net of any discount amount applicable to the policy, for the relevant premium period.
 The amount to report in the Your premiums eligible for Australian Government rebate field, in relation to a particular premium period, can be worked out by applying the formula as stated in the companion guide.